YASHCHOWDARY/UMBC-DATA606-Capstone/docs/Resume.md

 ##ACADEMIC PROJECTS
 ###Chat-Bot for college Using Deep Learning - JUNE 2021
--This Project is to help the fresher's and college most FAQS without connecting the office staff they can get information from college Website.
-(These is not only for college to other domains which mainly helps in customers satisfaction) students who has queries regarding college and seniors experiences and reviews regarding College.
+-This Project aims to help the freshers and colleges most FAQS without connecting the office staff they can get information from the college Website.
+(These are not only for college to other domains that mainly help in customer satisfaction) students who have queries regarding college and seniors' experiences and reviews regarding College.

 ###Customers Loyalty Analysis using FM models- MAY 2021
 -This project is to find out loyal customers by checking the Recency, Frequency, and Monitoring.
-And we make not loyal customers to the loyal customers by sending mails like discounts, vouchers etc. This mainly helpful in online Shopping and many more.
+And we make not loyal customers to the loyal customers by sending emails like discounts, vouchers, etc. This is mainly helpful in Online Shopping and many more.

 ###Human Activity Recognition with simple LSTM Model.-JUN2021-DEC2021